plugwise/plugwise-beta/README.md

 We use the term Smile for the 'device connected to your home network', called Smile P1 for their power-meter, Smile if you have an Anna or Adam.

+# Testing

+While we try to make sure that everyting works as intended, we can't really test out changes happening to hardware devices.
+Our testing is done through testing against files from community members (see [Plugwise-Smile tests](https://github.com/plugwise/Plugwise-Smile/tree/master/tests)) and if you have a setup you are willing to share we highly welcome that.
+Just send us the files or submit a PR.
+Including your testcode into the `tests/test_Smile.py` code is highly recommended.

+Results of our tests are checked by Travis, click the left button (the one that should say 'Build passing' :)) on the [Plugwise-Smile repository](https://github.com/plugwise/Plugwise-Smile/).

 # There is Anna support in HA Core already

-And from the original sources by @laetificat it was upstreamed by @CoMPaTech and maintained by @bouwew
+And from the original sources by @laetificat it was improved upon and upstreamed by @CoMPaTech and improved and maintained by @bouwew

 As things like async were in high demand from HA, desired by the original author and a great challenge for us we rewrote it largely.
 The Plugwise Smile Beta repository (accompanying the Plugwise-Smile python module) is intended for development purposes, just as `anna-ha` was for `haanna` (respectively the original before upstreaming and original python module).

-And yes this (to some degree) supports Anna v1.8 - it doesn't support Adam nor the Smile P1
+And yes anna-ha with haanna (to some degree) support Anna v1.8 - but they don't support Adam nor the Smile P1